smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/UPLOAD_MODEL_SYNTAX.md

 !!! note "__Query Details__"
     - The "__OPTIONS__" clause allows you to change the value of a parameter.
 The definition of each parameter is as follows:
-        - "framework": column that contains the model's target value (str, default: 'pytorch')
+        - "framework": specifies the model framework (str, default: 'pytorch')
         - "overwrite": determines whether to overwrite a model if it already exists.
 If set as True, the old model is replaced with the new model (bool, optional, True|False, default: False)

 !!!
 Failure "__Caution__"
-    - The current `UPLOAD MODEL` statement is only available for `Pytorch` based models.
+    - The current "__UPLOAD MODEL__" statement is only available for 'Pytorch' based models.

 ## __3. UPLOAD MODEL Example__